MolSSI-Education/mm_2019_sss_4/docs/Tutorial.rst

 .. note::

     Attention: The ``np.random.seed(123)`` here is used to make sure users can get the same results by following the tutorials below.
 There is no need to generate the random seed forcely in users' simulation.

-save the script as mc_lj.py, run it, then the output is 100 random coordinates:
+Save the script as mc_lj.py, run it, then the output is 100 random coordinates:

 .. code-block:: bash